 - 1. From the PCE web console menu, choose Troubleshoot > Policy Check. - 2.
-In the Source field, type or select a Workload, Container Workload, or IP address. - 3.
-In the Destination field, type or select a Workload, Container Workload, or IP address. - 4.
-In the Destination Port and Protocol field, enter a port and protocol when the connection runs over TCP or UDP, or just a protocol when the connection runs over GRE or IPIP. - 5.
-Choose Corporate, Non-Corporate Networks (Endpoints Only) or Any in the Network Profile field.
+In the Source field, type or select a workload or IP address. - 3.
+In the Destination field, type or select a workload or IP address. - 4.
+In the Destination Port and Protocol field, enter a port and protocol when the connection runs over TCP or UDP or just a protocol when it runs over GRE or IPIP. - 5.
+Choose Corporate, Non-Corporate Networks (Endpoints Only), or Anyin the Network Profile field.

-If an IP address is specified in both the Destination and Source fields, the Network Profile value must be " Corporate, that is, searching within the internal corporate network only.
+If an IP address is specified in the Destination and Source fields, the Network Profile value must be by Corporate, that is, searching within the internal corporate network only.